 - The thickness of your countertops.
 Check with your supply house or your countertop fabricator to get this measurement.

-Using this info, you can sketch out your particular flooring/cabinet/countertop situation to get the exact height from finished floor to the top of the countertop.
+Using this info, sketch out your particular flooring/cabinet/countertop situation to get the exact height from finished floor to the top of the countertop.

 Kitchen islands with countertops that are on one level are made up of normal base cabinets, so their height is 36″.

-Will the island is to have two levels, like in the picture above?
-If so, a wall is added behind the row of base cabinets, to hold the higher top.
-This wall, including its countertop, is usually about 8″ taller than the base top.
+Will the island have two levels, like in the picture above?
+If so, add a wall behind the row of base cabinets, to hold the higher top.
+Usually, make this wall, including its countertop, about 8″ taller than the base top.
 This countertop height allows room for receptacles and switches.
-Their electrical boxes will to be installed horizontally rather than vertically.
+Install the electrical boxes horizontally rather than vertically.

-The raised countertop, or bar top, can be of the same material as the lower top, like in the picture, or of a different material.
-The bar top extends over the wall, allowing guests to sit in counter height chairs, facing the kitchen.
+You can make the raised countertop, or bar top, of the same material as the lower top, like in the picture.
+Or you can use another material.
+If the bar top extends over the wall, your guests can sit in counter height chairs, facing the kitchen.

 Note: This wider top is significantly cantilevered (I’ll explain cantilevering in another post).
-Since it hangs so far out on the chair side, it must be supported in some way.
+Since it hangs so far out on the chair side, you must support it in some way.
 In the picture you can see the supporting brackets above the seats of the chairs.

 Keep in mind the health of your guests’ knees!
 Place the brackets accordingly.

 Your kitchen design may include a cabinet that’s to be used for a specific purpose, maybe a shorter cabinet with a butcher block top.
-In this case, the countertop height should be set at a height to make the tasks performed there as comfortable as possible.
+In this case, set the countertop height at a height to make the tasks performed there as comfortable as possible.